MalTool: Malicious Tool Attacks on LLM Agents: Related Work

 Prior work~\citep{shi2024optimization,shi2025prompt} on malicious tool attacks has primarily focused on increasing the likelihood that users install malicious tools and that LLM agents subsequently select them.
 To this end, attackers craft tool names and descriptions to appear benign or useful.
 Moreover, attackers may embed injected prompts into tool descriptions as part of prompt injection attacks~\citep{liu2024formalizing,shi2024optimization,wang2025obliinjection}, manipulating the tool-selection process so that an LLM agent selects the malicious tool regardless of other benign tools installed by the user.

 In contrast, the \emph{code-level implementation} of malicious behaviors—although equally critical to the success of an end-to-end malicious tool attack—remains largely unexplored.
 This gap is the focus of our work.
-A recent concurrent work~\citep{liu2026malicious} also investigates malicious tools in the ecosystem, focusing on measuring and characterizing malicious tools in the wild, whereas our work instead studies how coding LLMs can be leveraged to automatically generate malicious tool implementations.
+A recent concurrent work~\citep{liu2026malicious} also investigates malicious tools in the ecosystem, focusing on measuring and characterizing such tools in the wild.
+In contrast, our work studies the range of malicious behaviors that tools can implement in LLM-agent settings and how coding LLMs can be leveraged to automatically generate these malicious implementations.